 STX LAWSUIT ALERT: Levi & Korsinsky Notifies Seagate Technology Holdings plc Investors of a Class Action Lawsuit and Upcoming Deadline

-/EIN News/ -- NEW YORK, July 21, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Seagate Technology Holdings plc ("Seagate" or the "Company") (NASDAQ: STX) of a class action securities lawsuit.
+NEW YORK, July 25, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Seagate Technology Holdings plc ("Seagate" or the "Company") (NASDAQ: STX) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Seagate investors who were adversely affected by alleged securities fraud between September 15, 2020 and October 25, 2022.
 Follow the link below to get more information and be contacted by a member of our team: